tobiascanavesi/prime-fluid-dynamics/README.md

 | `figure1.pdf` | Generated figure |

 ## Citation
+Waiting to be in arxiv so the correct cite will be updated in the following days.
 ```bibtex
 @article{canavesi2026burgersfisher,
   title={A Burgers-Fisher Equation for Prime Gaps: Spectral Analysis of Convergence to Poisson},